Health Sciences Schools

 Health Sciences courses may consist of one term (semester) or one or more session codes (module) as determined by the faculty of each school.
 Terms are the traditional academic periods from September to December (fall) and January to May (spring).
 Session codes are academic periods of approximately five weeks in length.
 When combined, session codes can become a fall term of September to December or a spring term of January to May or June.
 Health Sciences programs offer courses using both the term and session codes.

-Term and session dates, including the beginning and ending dates, add/drop periods, and the session codes required for course registration are listed in the Health Sciences Bulletin and in the Health Sciences academic calendar published by the HSC Office of Student Services. http://www.stonybrook.edu/hscstudents/academic_calendar.shtml
+Term and session dates, including the beginning and ending dates, add/drop periods, and the session codes required for course registration are listed in the Health Sciences Bulletin and in the Health Sciences academic calendar published by the Health Sciences Office of Student Services. http://www.stonybrook.edu/hscstudents/academic_calendar.shtml

 Graduate Health Professions Offerings